toammann/BC2_VolCtrl/README.md

 If the user sends another`volup/voldown` request while the potentiometer is still turning the timer gets reset and the inc duration time start from the beginning.
 This prevents the motor from stopping when the user holds a key down.

 However this behavior assumes that the update rate of the remote control is faster than the time specified by the increment duration.
 If this is not the case the motor movement won´t be continuous when the user holds down a volume control button.
 By default the increment duration is set to 150ms.
-With this value I found the volume step resolution to be sufficient.
+With this value I found the volume step resolution to be sufficiently small.
 The update rate of all tested remotes were faster than 1/150ms.
-The measured update rate on my remotes is approx. 1/115ms.
+I measured  approx. 1/115ms update rate on my remotes.

 ![loewe_update_rate](pics/loewe_ir_cmd_timing.PNG)

-The Telnet Wi-FI connection of the BC2_VolCtrl PCB is handled by a ESP8266-07 with [ESP-LINK]( https://github.com/jeelabs/esp-link) firmware installed.
+The Telnet Wi-FI connection of the BC2_VolCtrl PCB is handled by a ESP8266-07 with [ESP-LINK]( https://github.com/jeelabs/esp-link) firmware.
 ESP-LINK implements a Wi-Fi telnet to Serial bridge which enables the communication with the ATmega 328pb microcontroller.

 As the installation location of the module is at the front panel near a large metal plate and the case of a audio amplifier may be a metal enclose the Wi-Fi signal reception would be poor.
 Further on the small outline of the PCB prevents sufficient GND spacings for the ESP8266´s PCB antenna which further degrades RF performance.
 Therefore a ESP8266-07 module with exposed U.FL antenna connector for a external antenna was chosen.
-In this way the RF performance is independent of installation location of the BC2_VolCtrl PCB.
+In this way the RF performance is independent of the installation location of the BC2_VolCtrl PCB.
 The downside is of course the requirement for an external Wi-Fi antenna.

 ### Telnet Command Set